makersacademy/bowling-challenge/README.md

 * A player's score at the start of the game is 0.
 * Each game consists of 10 frames.
-* There are 10 pins in each frame.
 * A player receives one point for each pin knocked down in a frame.
 * A player has a strike if all 10 pins are knocked down on the first roll.
 * If a player has a strike, they receive points from their next two rolls as a bonus.